Kazakhstan

 Plan your budget

-Kazakhstan offers a range of budget options, but planning accordingly is crucial.
-Big cities like Almaty can be more expensive than rural areas.
+Kazakhstan offers a range of budget options, but it is essential to plan accordingly.
+Large cities such as Almaty are more expensive than rural areas.

-Accommodation, food, and transport costs may vary, so it is recommended to set a realistic budget according to your preferences and the duration of your stay.
+Costs related to accommodation, food, and transportation can vary, so it is recommended to set a realistic budget based on your preferences and the length of your stay.

 Check if you need a visa